 • Legal entitlement to be in Canada

-The Students' Association at King's offers a Health Insurance package for all students.
+The Students' Association (SA) offers a Health Insurance package for all students.
 Each student is automatically enrolled at registration at a premium of $202 and are able to select various plans that best suits their needs.
-For more details about the plan, visit the SA website here.
+For more details about the plan, visit the SA website.

 Student Guard Health Insurance

-The Student Guard Health Insurance are another alternatives to buying your health insurance.
+The Student Guard Health Insurance is an alternative to buying your health insurance.
 There is a premium charged, but there is more coverage than the AHCIP.

 On your visit to the doctor or hospital, make sure you bring your insurance card with you.
-As with Alberta Health Care you will need to present your health card prior seeing the doctor.
-If your care provider will not accept the insurance you will need to complete a claim form for reimbursement.
+As with Alberta Health Care, you will need to present your health card prior to seeing the doctor.
+If your care provider will not accept the insurance, you will need to complete a claim form for reimbursement.